spotDL/spotify-downloader/README.md

 #### Please Read

-⚠ We are dropping active development of spotDL v2 due to support and organization changes.
+⚠ We have dropped active development of spotDL v2 due to support and organization changes.
 No focused efforts will be made to resolve v2 specific issues.

 ⚠ We are actively looking for Contributors/Organization Members for all projects under development.
 If interested, please read our [Contributing Guidelines](CONTRIBUTING.md) first and see [#857](https://github.com/spotDL/spotify-downloader/issues/857)